bekk/bekk-christmas/post/java/manage-your-dependencies.md

 [INFO] ------------------------------------------------------------------------
 ```

-For small to medium sized projects this gives a great overview _all_ dependencies, even transitive ones I don't use.
+For small to medium sized projects this gives a great overview of _all_ dependencies, even transitive ones I don't use.
 For large projects, this list will probably be very long and hardly usable for any purpose.

 So, in this example it's _fairly_ easy to see how `com.foo:bar` is a transitive dependency because of `com.foo:qux`.
 For large projects, simply use the `includes` parameter to filter the dependency tree: